 Some of these passages are lifted from the play Coney Island Avenue by Charles Mee.
 Other bits are pulled from old Brooklyn Eagle articles and the 1939 film “The Great Man Votes.”
 The scattered, disconnected stories, linked together with ambient city noise and music composed by Sona Koloyan, create a sort of audio collage that blends with the varying soundscape of the street.

 Coney Island Avenue is not, in the traditional sense, beautiful.
 It does not have the tree-lined medians of nearby Ocean Parkway to the west, or the landmarked Victorian homes of Ditmas Park to the east.
-But it is something altogether more interesting and complicated: a seemingly endless string of mostly small, immigrant-run businesses, a staging ground for the little victories and tragedies of its inhabitants’ lives, a hodgepodge of people and experiences and memories stacked alongside and on top of each other.
+It is something altogether more interesting and complicated: a seemingly endless string of mostly small, immigrant-run businesses, a staging ground for the minutiae and mundanities of its inhabitants’ lives, a hodgepodge of people and experiences and memories stacked alongside and on top of each other.

 In the 1970s, before it was Little Pakistan, Coney Island Avenue was the heart of an informal Antique Row; at least 30 shops selling secondhand goods and nostalgia-dusted furniture to bargain hunters lined the street.
 The first mosque in the area, Makki Masjid, opened near Glenwood Road in 1982, catering to an initial wave of Pakistani immigrants that came primarily from Kashmir.
 By the ‘90s, its membership had swelled so much that latecomers to Friday prayers had to kneel on the sidewalk out front.
 Other South Asians, including Bangladeshis, settled in nearby Kensington.

 Makki Masjid remains a neighborhood pillar—”If the Statue of Liberty is a symbol of America, Makki Masjid holds the torch for Little Pakistan,” Bklyner reporter Zainab Iqbal wrote in 2018.
-But nearly all of the antique shops have disappeared, themselves relegated to history.
+But nearly all of the antique shops have disappeared, themselves relegated to the history they once sought to preserve.

 Coney Island Avenue, the soundwalk, asks us to reflect on those places and people that have come and gone, the memories and stories that are baked into the sidewalk and may not be visible at first glance.
 Ayesha, speaking to us from 2001, references restaurants—"Bukhara, Pride of Punjab, Bihari Kebab House"—that can no longer be found on the Avenue.
 Further south, a man named Jake laments his lackluster sex life while looking at a picture of his husband's grandparents standing in front of a pharmacy they owned on the corner of Locust Avenue in the 1950s.
 On the corner now, there is no pharmacy, only a yeshiva building and a former funeral home, itself shuttered and awaiting some new, still-unknown use.